-Food and drink are only some of what Lake Rosseau has to offer.
-The village of Rosseau is a charming little hamlet on the north side of Lake Rosseau.
-The legendary Rosseau General Store, filled with old-world charm and the Rosseau Ball Diamond and Field house features a multi-purpose play area for various activities.
-And you can’t miss Rosseau Waterfront Park, a landscaped park with a sandy beach, a large playground, picnic facilities, a boat launch, public washrooms and change rooms equipped with showers.
+Beyond food and drink, Lake Rosseau has much to offer.
+The charming village of Rosseau on the north side of the lake is home to the legendary Rosseau General Store and the Rosseau Ball Diamond and Field House, which features a multi-purpose play area.
+The Rosseau Waterfront Park, located nearby, is a landscaped park with a sandy beach, a large playground, picnic facilities, a boat launch, public washrooms and change rooms equipped with showers.

 Township of Seguin

 |45.1739 N 79.5850 W